netarchivesuite/jwat-tools/README.md

 ###### V0.6.0 ######

-It is tedious not having deployed this artifact to maven central.
+* It is tedious not having deployed this artifact to maven central.
 So this and future versions will be deployed.
+* Fixed serious NPE in PayloadManager for large files.
+* Moved some common classes from JWAT-Tools to JWAT.
+(They will disappear in the new snapshot version)
+* Changed to used JWAT-1.0.3

+### Maven ###

 <dependency>
   <groupId>org.jwat</groupId>
   <artifactId>jwat-tools</artifactId>
-  <version>0.6.0-SNAPSHOT</version>
+  <version>0.6.0</version>
 </dependency>

 The following 2 artifacts should be executable and with all required dependencies included, when unpacked.